Mephi78/obsidian-help-de/de/Erste Schritte/Update Obsidian.md

 1. Navigate to [https://obsidian.md/download](https://obsidian.md/download "https://obsidian.md/download").
 2. Download the installer onto your system.
 	1. If Obsidian is open, completely close it.
-3. Run the installation process as directed in [[Download and install Obsidian]].
+3. Run the installation process as directed in [[Obsidian herunterladen und installieren|Obsidian herunterladen und installieren]].

 Your installer update is now complete.
 You may now re-open Obsidian.